Moment Constrained Optimal Transport for Control Applications: INTRODUCTION

-Optimal Transport (OT) theory first emerged in the 18th century, and more recently has become a significant tool in the machine learning toolbox \cite{vil08,peyre2019computational}.
-The goal is simply described: given two random variables $X$ and $Y$ on a common state space $\stateOT$, with given distributions $\mu_1$ and $\mu_2$, find a joint probability measure $\gamma^*$ for the pair $(X,Y)$ that preserves the marginals, and solves some optimality criterion that attempts to \textit{couple} the two random variables.
+Optimal Transport (OT) theory first emerged in the 18th century, and more recently has become a significant tool in the machine learning toolbox \citep{vil08,peyre2019computational}.
+The goal is simply described: given two random variables $X$ and $Y$, find a joint probability measure $\pi^*$ for the pair $(X,Y)$ that preserves the marginals, and minimizes some criterion.
+When $X$ and $Y$ belong to a common state $\stateOT$, the Monge-Kantorovich formulation is expressed as follows.